 - 1 mango, julienned or sliced

-- 1 tomato, diced or handful cherry tomatoes, halved
+- handful cherry tomatoes, halved

 - handful cashews or peanuts, optional